nbrandolino/git-helper/README.md

 - `-l, --list-repos`: Lists all managed repositories.
 - `-d, --detect-repos`: Detects Git repositories in the specified directory and adds them to the configuration.
 - `-p, --pull-all`: Pulls the latest changes for all managed repositories.
+- `-P, --push-all`: Pushes the latest changes for all managed repositories to their remotes.
 - `-f, --fetch-all`: Fetches updates for all managed repositories.
 - `-c, --clone-remote-branches <IDENTIFIER>`: Creates local branches for all remote branches of a specific repository.